 You might also find it reassuring to have another medical opinion to help you decide about your treatment.
-Your treating doctor or your GP will refer you to another specialist for a second opinion if you feel this would be helpful.
+Your treating doctor or your GP can refer you to another specialist for a second opinion if you feel this would be helpful.
+Getting a second opinion will not affect the care you will receive.